rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 #### English translation

->-What are your views on art?
+>-What do you think about art?
 >
 >-Art is the science of uselessness.
 >